-It is also necessary to be able to distinguish between a movement along the demand curve and a shift of the demand curve.
-In both cases the demand for a good or service will change, but the reasons for the change are different.
-A movement along the curve occurs when we are analysing a change in the price of the good or service.
-A movement along the demand curve to the left (a contraction) is caused by an increase in the price of the good or service.
+Economists distinguish between a movement along the demand curve and a shift of the demand curve.
+In both cases the demand for a good or service will change, but the reasons for the change differ.
+A movement along the curve is due to a change in the good or service's own price.
+A movement along the demand curve to the left (a contraction) is caused by an increase in the price of the relevant good or service.
 A movement along the demand curve to the right (an expansion) is caused by a decrease in the price.
 A shift of the entire demand curve will occur when one of the other factors of demand (i.e. not price) have changed, resulting in either an increase or decrease in the quantity demanded at any given price.
 This essentially means that the previous demand curve is no longer relevant for the new set of circumstances.
 These demand factors will be discussed in section 2.4.

-- 1. Define a market. - 2.
-Provide three examples of markets where you have been involved in the exchange of a good or service in the last month. - 3.
-Outline the three conditions for a perfectly competitive market?
-Explain how each condition increases the degree of competition in the market. - 4.
+- 1. What are the key characteristics of a market? - Provide three examples of markets where you have been involved in the exchange of a good or service in the last month. - 4.
+Outline the three conditions for a perfectly competitive market.
+Explain how each condition might result in increased competitive pressures. - 5.
 Explain how consumers might compete against each other in a competitive market.
-Give an example from your own experience. - 5.
+Give an example from your - 6. own experience. - 7.
 Explain how suppliers might compete against each other in a competitive market.
-Identify and explain one market where you have witnessed firms competing against one another. - 6.
+Identify and explain one market where you have witnessed firms competing against one another. - 8.
 State the law of demand.
-With reference to the income and substitution effects, explain why the law of demand is a good explanation of how humans might behave in a perfectly competitive market when the price of a good or service increases. - 7.
-Distinguish a movement along the demand curve from a shift of the demand curve. - 8.
-Describe how an auction process highlights the law of demand.
-In your answer, distinguish the income effect from the substitution effect. - 9.
-Explain what is meant by 'diminishing marginal utility', using the consumption of chocolate as your example. - 10.
+With reference to the income and substitution effects, explain why the law of demand is a good explanation of human behaviour when faced with changing prices. - 9.
+Distinguish between a movement along the demand curve and a shift of the demand curve. - 10.
+Attend a property auction in your neighbourhood (or watch one online).
+Describe how the equilibrium price is achieved and link your response to the law of demand. - 11.
+With reference to a snack you like to eat after school, explain what is meant by the concept of diminishing marginal utility. - 12.
 Explain the link between diminishing marginal utility and the law of demand.